SFYMMIK/TempleOSLZMAFiles/README.md

 ## Things You Need To Know Before execution

-- **This Program Was Originally Written In Python And It Was Rewritten In HolyC**
+- **This Program Was Originally Written In Python And It Was Rewritten In HolyC.**

-This program is designed to provide functionalities for compressing and encrypting files.
+-**This program is designed to provide functionalities for compressing/decompressing and encrypting/decrypting files.**

 ## Features